WIP revision of one of the flight boards

 My hatred for I2C was born after working with the BNO055, a cheap IMU that's

-commonly found in older smartphones and model rockets that land themselves.
+commonly found in older smartphones and some model rockets that land themselves.

-While writing a driver for this chip, I discovered the lovely fact that I2C has
+While writing a driver for this chip, I discovered lovely I2C feature

 to wait, it can pull the SCK line low until it's done.